zalando/gulp-check-unused-css/README.md

 ![Screenshot](screenshot.png)

-The plugin will emit all files you put in (because it has to read all of them before checking), but occasionally break your pipe.
+The plugin will emit all files you put in, because it has to read all of them before checking.
+Occasionally, however, it will break your pipe.
 This is good for automated build processes, e.g. in CI systems like Jenkins or Travis.

 ## Options